Menudo (group): 2015-2025

-2022 reboot
+2022 - 2025 rebirth and reboot

-It was announced during 2022, that a group of people, led by Mexican-American actor Mario Lopez, was to oversee a reboot of Menudo, starting the project, named "Menudo: A New Beginning", with auditions held online and in San Juan, Puerto Rico.
+It was announced during 2022 that a new group of people, led by Mexican-American actor Mario Lopez, would launch a reboot of Menudo.
+The project, named "Menudo: A New Beginning", held online auditions as well as ones in Miami, Florida, New York, NY, San Juan, Puerto Rico. and more.

+On March 20, 2023, the new members of boy band, Menudo, performed on Good Morning America.
+The band's members were Alejandro Querales (aged 16), Ezra Gilmore (aged 14), Gabriel Rossell (aged 15), Andrés Emilio Pirela (aged 15), and Nicolas Calero (aged 12).
+In 2024 they competed on America's Got Talent.
+Ezra Gilmore and Nicolas Calero have since quit the band.
+Gilmore and Calero were substituted by Janvier Flores and Zaulo Enchautegui.

 Band members

-The following lists past Menudo members.
-Edgardo Díaz's group had a long list of members because the boys had to leave after turning a certain age, usually 16 years old.
+The following list names past Menudo members.
+Edgardo Díaz's group had a long list of members because the boys had to leave after turning a certain age, usually the age ranges from 15-18 years old when they depart (With the exception of Rene Farrait, Xavier Serbia, Ralphy Rodriguez, Angelo Garcia, Cesar Abreu, Edward Aguilera, Jonathan Montenegro, Ricky Lopez and Ashley Ruiz).